Home / Commitment with the future / Quality production /

 Supplier Management

-Suppliers must align with the company’s minimum conduct principles and comply in good faith with all applicable legal, administrative, and regulatory standards in their operating regions.
+Suppliers must align with the minimum conduct principles established by the company and must comply in good faith with all applicable legal, administrative, and regulatory standards in the jurisdictions where they operate.

-The company strictly prohibits suppliers from engaging in money laundering, terrorism financing, or bribery involving public officials.
-Coca-Cola Andina provides various communication channels to encourage suppliers to report any conflicts of interest in negotiations.
+Thus, the company prohibits its suppliers from engaging in any activities related to money laundering, terrorism financing, and bribery of public officials.
+The company also encourages suppliers to report any potential conflicts of interest in their involvement in negotiations, offering various communication channels for this purpose.

 Supply Risk Management

-Risk monitoring allows the company to identify the most relevant or critical suppliers and evaluate them against ESG criteria.
-This approach helps mitigate risks associated with commodity suppliers, including supply chain structure, labor conditions, resource intensity, energy consumption, and emissions.
+The aspects monitored in the risk control process, which incorporate the specific risks of each country, allow the company to identify the most relevant or critical suppliers.
+These suppliers are then evaluated based on ESG factors.
+This is done with the aim of mitigating risks associated with commodity suppliers, related to the supply chain structure of basic inputs, labor conditions, resource intensity, energy consumption, and emissions.